TobitSoftware/chayns-guides/TobitJavaScriptStyleGuide.md

 * Modules are enclosed parts of the JavaScript
 * All dependencies are provided as parameters
 * A public init()-method initializes the module
-* Name are written in camelCase
+* Names are written in camelCase
 * The module contains an export variable named by the module

 ### Example